 Moonlight beat other films for Best Picture, including Arrival, Fences, Hacksaw Ridge, Hell or High Water, Hidden Figures, La La Land, Lion, and Manchester by the Sea.

 Much of the praise for Moonlight seems to focus on “raising awareness” of social issues, like race and sexual identity.
-However, the movie is unfortunately light on artistic merits, and, it is remarkably cliché and melodramatic.
+However, the movie is unfortunately light on artistic merits, and, is remarkably cliché and melodramatic.
 For example, why is the character of Chiron so unbelievably innocent, naive, silent, and unassuming?
-Also, how is it that a hardened drug dealer, at the beginning of the film, suddenly cares about a little boy and the ethics of his mother’s drug use?
+Also, how is it that a hardened drug dealer at the beginning of the film suddenly cares about a little boy and the ethics of his mother’s drug use?
 Many of the characters in Moonlight test the audience’s patience and verisimilitude.
 Lastly, and most importantly, the scenes of youthful eroticism in the film are jarring and distasteful, not progressive and empowering.
 As in Wes Anderson’s Moonrise Kingdom, early teenage sexuality in film is unnecessary, unpleasant, and it distracts from the film’s larger purpose (though in Moonlight the child-sexuality is apparently central to the plot of the film for some reason).
-Speaking of which, the plot of the film is wandering, and the tone is dark, jaded, and hopeless.
+Speaking of which, the plot of Moonlight is wandering, and the tone is dark, jaded, and hopeless.
 There is no cathartic moment: nothing gained, nothing lost.
 Just unending bleakness without the promise of redemption.
-I tend to prefer films that elevate the human spirit, or offer a glimpse of hope, rather than films that dig the audience into a dark pit and and then abandon us in the end.
+I tend to prefer films that elevate the human spirit, or offer a glimpse of hope, rather than films that dig the audience into a dark pit and then abandon redemption in the end.

 The narratological framework of the film is told in a brilliant way – the tripartite portrayal of three memorable moments in the life of Chiron.
 Apparently the director, Barry Jenkins, kept each of the three different actors apart to highlight the different stages of Chiron’s life.
 There are some remarkable scenes of unique cinematography (long, direct close-ups where we hear characters speaking before their mouth moves).
 However, unfortunately this film is perhaps a better tool for a college sociology class than a truly great film.